-A Graduate assistant/Associate (GA) who is appointed during the Fall and/or Spring academic semesters will receive tuition remission.
+A graduate or teaching assistant/associate (GA/TA) who is appointed during the fall and/or spring academic semesters will receive tuition remission.
 Tuition remission is a reduction in the tuition amount that a student will be charged.
 The tuition remission is an amount dependent of FTE, enrollment, and dates of the appointment contract.
 The tuition remission benefit is only available for Fall and Spring semesters.
-Tuition rates for nonresident GAs will be automatically recalculated at the resident rate (GA Reduced Tuition).
+Tuition rates for nonresident GAs/TAs will be automatically recalculated at the resident rate